mvolkmann/web-translate/README.md

 Bear in mind that run-time translation will incur per user session charges from the selected translation service.
-Avoid using this when possible.
+Avoid using this approach when possible.

-## Example App
+## Example Application

-In our example add, we begin with the following files:
+In our example application, we begin with the following files:

 ### languages.json